2.20Provisions, Contingent liabilities and contingent assets

 i) Interest Rate Risk

 Interest rate risk is the risk that the fair value of future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
-The Company does not have any long term debt obligation hence is not affected by interest rates fluctuations.
+The Company does not have any long term debt obligation hence not affected by interest rates fluctuations.
 The Company has invested its surplus funds in fixed income securities.
 The mark to market valuation of its portfolio is impact by fluctuation of the interest rates.

 ii) Foreign Currency Risk

 Foreign currency risk is the risk that the fair value of future cash flows of an exposure will fluctuate because of changes in exchange rates.
 The Company has international business and some part of its sales are in foreign currencies which exposes to changes in foreign exchange rates.
 Fluctuating rupee can impact the realisation of its receivables.
 The Company may use various hedging instruments to hedge its foreign currency risk associated with those exposures.
-The maximum export sales are done on advance payment basis and outstanding export receivables are insignificant.
+The maximum export sales are done on advance payment basis and outstanding export receivables are very insignificant.
 Hence foreign currency risk have insignificant impact on the Company.

 iii) Commodity Price Risk